marinofelipe/SnackBar/README.md

 ## License

-SnackBar is available under the MIT license.
+"" is available under the MIT license.
 See the LICENSE file for more info.